JacobJinwonLee/SampleAssetAllocation/README.md

 # AssetAllocation

-### These are the asset allocation strategy backtest code, and each html file in a folder has the result of performance analysis.
+### These are backtesting codes for asset allocation strategies.
+Each html file in a folder has reports for each strategy.

 ### List of Asset Allocation Strategy